hudsonrio/hudsonrio.github.io/_posts/2016-8-02-Citibike.md

 The first option is cost prohibitive and, unfortunately, not scalable.
 Let's say we want to revisit this analysis in a decade, and instead of 30 million rides, we have more like 300 million rides.
 Even if a super computer could keep up, it would be cost prohibitive.

-The second option, however, is the almost ubiquitous method for handling "big data."
+The second option, however, is the almost ubiquitous method for handling "Big Data."
 What this approach entails is essentially that rather than create a massive computer that can do a massive operation, we must instead break up one huge task into smaller components, and distribute the work to a 'cluster' of (relatively small) Amazon servers.
 Among the benefits, this approach provides scalability: one can simply add servers to an existing cluster when faced with increased demand.

 Hadoop is a Java-based programing framework for distributing such tasks, while Hive is essentially a layer that allows for "SQL" style queries upon the data in working memory.
 By using a cluster of computers, we can simply 'rent' enough server space from Amazon to fulfill practically any sized task, while overseeing the process from one's local computer.
 The analysis below was completed by querying in Hive.